RobertI321/data_engineering_project/README.md

 - **pgAdmin** for managing the Postgres database.
 - **ClickHouse** as the analytical warehouse.
 - **dbt** to transform data from the Bronze to the Gold layer.
+- **MinIO** for storing Iceberg tables in an S3-compatible object store.
+- **Apache Iceberg** as the table format for versioned and ACID-compliant data storage.
+- **OpenMetadata** for cataloging data assets, lineage, and running data quality tests.
+- **Superset** for building and viewing analytical dashboards.
 ---

 ## Environment setup